-- stay calm and listen carefully; - reassure them that they have done the right thing in telling you; - do not investigate or ask leading questions; - let them know that you will need to tell someone else; - do not promise to keep what they have told you a secret; - inform your DSL/DDSL as soon as possible; and - make a written record of the allegation, disclosure or incident which you must sign, date and record your position using the setting safeguarding record log forms.
+- do not promise to keep what they have told you a secret; - inform your DSL/DDSL as soon as possible; and - make a written record of the allegation, disclosure or incident which you must sign, date and record your position using the setting safeguarding record log forms.

 If you are concerned that a member of staff or adult in a position of trust poses a danger to a child or young person or that they might be abusing a child or young person you should report your concerns to the DSL/DDSL.
-Where those concerns relate to the DSL, however, this should be reported to the Chair of the Committee using St Joseph's Pre-school's Whistle blowing policy7.
+Where those concerns relate to the DSL, however, this should be reported to the Chair of the Committee using St Joseph's Out of School Club's Whistle blowing policy.
 See also the flowchart outlining 'Actions where there are concerns about a child' courtesy of Keeping Children Safe in Education 2018, which can be found on page 12.

-During COVID-19 the Gloucestershire Safeguarding Children Executive state that if St Joseph's Pre-school practitioners are worried about or need to raise a concern about anyone under 18 who they think is being abused or neglected, or that a child and their family need help and support, they should contact the Multi-Agency Safeguarding Hub (MASH) on 01452 426565 Option 1 or email childrenshelpdesk@gloucestershire.gov.uk.
+During COVID-19 the Gloucestershire Safeguarding Children Executive state that if St Joseph's Out of School Club practitioners are worried about or need to raise a concern about anyone under 18 who they think is being abused or neglected, or that a child and their family need help and support, they should contact the Multi-Agency Safeguarding Hub (MASH) on 01452 426565 Option 1 or email childrenshelpdesk@gloucestershire.gov.uk

-St Joseph's Pre-school's Gloucestershire Encompass Commitment

-Operation Encompass helps police and schools/pre-schools work together to provide emotional and practical help to children (Keeping Children Safe in Education 2020).
-As part of the Pre-school's commitment to keeping children safe, we have signed up to implement the principles and aims of the Gloucestershire Encompass Model.
+St Joseph's Out of School Club's Gloucestershire Encompass Commitment Operation Encompass helps police and schools/pre-schools/OOSC's work together to provide emotional and practical help to children (Keeping Children Safe in Education 2020).
+As part of the Out of School Club's commitment to keeping children safe, we have signed up to implement the principles and aims of the Gloucestershire Encompass Model.

-In signing up to the Gloucestershire Encompass, the Committee and Lead Practitioner:
+In signing up to the Gloucestershire Encompass, the Committee and Play Leader: